diegochagas/field-validator/README.md

-# field-validator
+# Field Validator

-Library with functions to validate inputs fields in JavaScript.
+Library with functions to validate input fields in JavaScript.